LordBramster/LordBramster/README.md

 <!-- QUOTE -->
 <h4 align="center">
-    "Never Tell People How to Do Things.
-Tell Them What to Do, and They Will Surprise You with Their Ingenuity."
+    "Never tell people how to do things.
+Tell them what to do, and they will surprise you with their ingenuity."
     <br>
     - General George S. Patton
 </h4>